-Today I want to tell you how you can make your own spreadable butter with canola oil for half the price.
+Today I want to tell you how you can make your own spreadable butter for half the price.

 Making your own spreadable butter is so easy, it’s nearly embarrassing:

-Place two sticks of room temperature butter into the bowl of your your stand mixer (or any bowl if you use a hand mixer).
+Place two sticks (1 cup) of room temperature butter into the bowl of your stand mixer (or any bowl if you use a hand mixer).
 Using the whip attachment, whip the butter until it is smooth, about one minute.
-Add 1/2 cup of your oil of choice.
+Add 1/2 cup of your oil of choice (I prefer canola oil because it has a very light flavor and smooth texture).
 Whip on med-high for another minute.
 That’s it.
 You’re done.

-Store your spreadable butter in a clean container that has a lid.
+Store your spreadable butter in the refrigerator, in a clean container that has a lid.
 Finally a good use for all of those spreadable butter tubs you’ve been hoarding.

-If you buy your butter and oil when they are on sale, you really can make your own spreadable butter for about half the price of the commercial brands.
-And as a bonus, you get the know exactly what’s in the spreadable you make yourself!
+If you buy both ingredients when they are on sale, you really can make your own spreadable butter for about half the price of the commercial brands.
+And as a bonus, you know exactly what’s in it.